 - Europe – Only 70 million English speakers reside in Europe, which doesn’t even put it in the top 3 most-used languages across the continent.
 According to Babbel, those would be Russian (140 million native speakers), German (95 million native speakers), and French (80 million native speakers).

 - Australia – According to the Australian Census, 29.8% of the population (nearly 8 million people) were born in another country.
 The top languages after English are Mandarin, Arabic, Cantonese, Vietnamese, Italian, and Greek – accounting for nearly 2 million people in total.

 Get More Website Traffic

 The more people you can attract and keep browsing your website, the better your site will do in search engine rankings.
-When people click on your website and realise they can’t read the information, they will likely click away in favour of a competitor.
+When people click on your website and realize they can’t read the information, they will likely click away in favor of a competitor.
 Having a multilingual website will reduce your bounce rate, which – aside from having an inverse effect on conversions – will improve your domain authority and overall ranking in search algorithms.